So glad you’re here. Life is too short to sit on the sidelines and I think you were designed for more. I help people

 What is your favorite food?
 As an eat-most-everything-aterian, it’s so hard to choose one.
 But…a ripe Bartlett pear.

 What is your favorite way to prepare/eat vegetables?
-Homegrown tomato with sea salt standing at the sink.
-Otherwise, I love ’em roasted and grilled with olive oil, sea salt and a squeeze of lemon.
-If Brussels sprouts are on the menu, I’ll order them.
+Roasted with olive oil, sea salt and a squeeze of lemon.

 What spice do you reach for most?
 Ginger.
 I love that it’s sweet and savory with a spicy kick.

 You saved room for dessert.
 What will you have?
 Ice cream.
 I like to make it.
 Lavender.
-Salted burnt sugar.
-Lemon gingerbread.
+Salted Burnt Sugar.
+Lemon Poppy Seed.

 What is your favorite kitchen utensil?
-It’s a rare day that I don’t use my knives—a chef’s knife or serrated paring knife.
-But my husband knows if he comes home and the Kitchen Aid Stand Mixer is missing, I’ve left home.
+Knives—a chef’s knife or serrated paring knife.
+But my husband knows if he finds the Kitchen Aid Stand Mixer is missing, I’ve left home.

 Who inspired you?
 Julia Child.
 A postcard from her hangs in my kitchen.

 What is your preferred form of exercise?
-Exercise is my mood booster and when I hatch creative ideas.
+As an adult-onset athlete, physical activity is my mood booster and when I hatch creative ideas.
 I’m fairly active which is good, because I like to eat!
-I start each day with an exercise video.
-And then walk my dog.
-I walk a lot.
-And I’ve done yoga for more than 20 years.
-I recently started running, which is something that never remotely interested me.
-Now, I like it and have completed a few 5K runs.
-I also play tennis and ride my bike.
-As an adult-onset athlete, my advice to others is to find activities that you like to do and then do them consistently.
-Thirty minutes a day is really all it takes.
+I start each day with an exercise video and then walk my dog.
+I’ve done yoga for more than 20 years.
+I like to run, play tennis and ride my bike.